|Look up fees

 Modelling is a fundamental component of Environmental Science, being used for prediction, monitoring, auditing, evaluation, and assessment.
 This subject introduces students to a wide range of models used by environmental scientists including models of climate change, population dynamics, pollution, hydrology, habitat and species distributions.
 Both deterministic and stochastic models are used as examples.
 The subject explains how to develop conceptual models that can then be quantified and analysed using mathematical and statistical methods.
 Topics covered include development of the basic model structure, estimation of parameters and calibration, methods of analysis, sensitivity analysis, model evaluation and model refinement.
 The subject teaches students how to simplify apparently complex problems.

 Intended learning outcomes

-- an appreciation for the role of modelling in environmental science;
+- Articulate the role of modelling in environmental science;

 Generic skills gained from this subject include:

-- appropriate simplification of complex problems to make them amendable to analysis;
+- Appropriate simplification of complex problems to make them amenable to analysis;